Here is the reality every leader of a remote or hybrid team needs to face squarely: presence is not proximity.

 - Trusting people to work without surveillance, and addressing performance directly when it actually lags

-- Having honest conversations about what is and is not working, regularly and without defensiveness
+- Having honest conversations about what is and is not working, regularly and without accusations or defensiveness

 The leaders who will build the best remote teams over the next decade are not the ones who master the technology tools.
 They are the ones who master the human fundamentals: trust, clarity, communication, recognition, and genuine care for the people doing the work.

-Because the same qualities that make you a great remote leader make you a great leader, full stop.
+Because the qualities that make you a great remote leader also make you, overall, a leader worth following.